nadeeshac32/Elegant-Media/README.md

  - Open the project(.xcworkspace file) in Xcode.
  - Select Environment: Go to Project(Elegant Media) -> Elegant Media -> Application -> AppConfig.swift (line 41) -> Change environment which you want to run (.prod / .dev / .qa).
  - Now you can simply run the project in simulator.

+## Special notes
+ - Please note that the image urls that comes with the API response are not working.

 ## Use this test account to Sign in with Facebook
  - email: "johndoe20220518@gmail.com"
  - password: "johnDoe20220518."